Exit identities for L\'evy processes observed at Poisson arrival times: Results

-Finally, we note that yet another exit identity for a reflected process with Poissonian observations can be found in~\cite[Cor.\ 6.1]{power_identities}.
-In particular, letting $\rho_y=\inf\{t\geq 0:R(t)>y\}$ be the first passage time of $R(t)$ it holds that
+Finally, we note that yet another exit identity for a reflected process with Poissonian observations can be found in~\cite{poweridentities}, Corollary~6.1.
+In particular, letting $\rho_y:=\inf\{t\geq0\dvt R(t)>y\}$ be the first passage time of $R$, it holds that

-where $q\geq 0$ is implicit, $x\in[0,a]$, and the derivative of $Z_q$ is taken with respect to the first argument.
-If $X(t)$ is some surplus process, it is natural to interpret $R(t)$ as the dividend payments up to time $t$ according to a horizontal dividend barrier strategy.
-Identity \eqref{idthi} then allows to obtain the expected discounted dividends until ruin:
+where $q\geq0$ is implicit and $x\in[0,a]$.
+If $X$ is some surplus process, it is natural to interpret $R(t)$ as the dividend payments up to time $t$ according to a horizontal dividend barrier strategy.
+Identity~(\ref{idthi}) then allows to obtain the expected discounted dividends until ruin:

-where $x\in [0,a]$.
-In the case of continuous observations, i.e.\ $\l=\infty$, this expression reduces to $W_q(x)/W_{q+}'(a)$, see e.g.~\cite[Prop.\ 2]{dividends}.
-Also, in the absence of discounting ($q=0$), one obtains from \eqref{refl2} for $\t=0$ that
+where $x\in[0,a]$.
+In the case of continuous observations, that is, $\l=\infty$, this expression reduces to $W_q(x)/W_{q+}'(a)$, see, for example,~\cite {dividends}, Proposition~2.
+Also, in the absence of discounting ($q=0$), one obtains from (\ref{refl2}) for $\t=0$ that

-i.e. the distribution of total dividend payments until ruin (observed at Poissonian times) is exponentially distributed with parameter $\Phi_{\l}-\l W(a)/Z(a,\Phi_{\l})$, if the initial surplus level is at the barrier.
-The exponential parameter reduces to $W_+'(a)/W(a)$ for $\l\to\infty$, cf. \cite[Sec.\ 5]{dividends}.
+that is, the distribution of total dividend payments until ruin (observed at Poissonian times) is exponentially distributed with parameter $Z'(a,\Phi_{\lambda})/Z(a,\Phi_{\lambda})$, if the initial surplus level is at the barrier.
+The exponential parameter reduces to $W_+'(a)/W(a)$ for $\l\to\infty $, cf. \cite{dividends}, Section~5.

-\begin{remark}\normalfont We emphasize again that each of the formulas in Theorems \ref{thm1}-\ref{thm:reflected} can also be written for $q> 0$ in an explicit form, see also~\eqref{eq:dividends1}.
-For instance, ~\eqref{eq2} can be read as
+\begin{remark} We emphasize again that each of the formulas in Theorems \ref{thm1}--\ref{thmreflected} can also be written for $q> 0$ in an explicit form, see also~(\ref{eqdividends1}).
+For instance, (\ref{eq2}) can be read as

 \end{remark}